abpio/abp-commercial-docs/en/startup-templates/microservice/gateways.md

 Gateways are depended to HttpApi layer of the microservices they are redirecting to.

 All gateways depends on **SharedHostingGatewayModule** which implements default **Ocelot** and **Swagger** with authorization configuration.
-For more, check [Shared Modules](infrastructure.md#hosting-gateways)
+For more, check [Shared Modules - Hosting Gateways](infrastructure.md#hosting-gateways).

 ## Backend for Frontend Pattern (BFF)

 While Api Gateway provides a **single point of entry** to system, Backend for Frontend pattern defines **each client with an individual API**.
-Abp Microservice template uses BFF pattern thus each application has its own web gateway.
+Abp Microservice template uses BFF pattern.
+Thus each application has its own web gateway.

 ![gateway-bff](../../images/gateway-bff.png)